QuIIL/CAMP/README.md

-# CAMP: Classify Anything Model in Pathology
+# CAMP: Continuous and Adaptive Learning Model in Pathology

 ## Overview

 Implementation of the paper:

 > **CAMP: Classify Anything Model in Pathology** \
-> Anh Tien Nguyen and Jin Tae Kwak
+> Anh Tien Nguyen, Keunho Byeon, Kyungeun Kim, Boram Song, Seoung Wan Chae, and Jin Tae Kwak

 #### Abstract
 > There exist numerous diagnostic tasks in pathology.
-The conventional computational pathology formulates and tackles them as independent and individual image classification problems, thereby resulting in computational inefficiency and high costs.
-To address the challenges, we propose a generic, unified, and universal framework, named as classify anything model in pathology (CAMP), for pathology image classification.
-CAMP is a generative, efficient, and adaptive classification model that can continuously adapt to any classification tasks by leveraging the pathology-specific prior knowledge and learning task-specific knowledge with minimal computational cost and without forgetting the knowledge from the existing tasks.
-We evaluated CAMP on a collection of 15 datasets, including 742,780 pathology images, across 10 distinct classification tasks.
-CAMP achieves state-of-the-art classification performance regardless of the type of datasets and tasks, substantially outperforming the conventional image classification models in computational pathology.
-CAMP is also able to reduce up to 94% of computation time and 85% of storage memory in comparison to the conventional models.
-Our results demonstrate that CAMP is a fundamental transformation in the field of computational pathology at unprecedented fashion, paving the way for the fully digitized and computerized practice of pathology.
+Conventional computational pathology formulates and tackles them as independent and individual image classification problems, thereby resulting in computational inefficiency and high costs.
+To address the challenges, we propose a generic, unified, and universal framework, called a continuous and adaptive learning model in pathology (CAMP), for pathology image classification.
+CAMP is a generative, efficient, and adaptive classification model that can continuously adapt to any classification task by leveraging pathology-specific prior knowledge and learning task-specific knowledge with minimal computational cost and without forgetting the knowledge from the existing tasks.
+We evaluated CAMP on 22 datasets, including 1,171,526  patches and 11,811 pathology slides, across 17 classification tasks.
+CAMP achieves state-of-the-art classification performance on a wide range of datasets and tasks at both patch- and slide-levels and reduces up to 94\% of computation time and 85\% of storage memory in comparison to the conventional classification models.
+Our results demonstrate that CAMP can offer a fundamental transformation in pathology image classification, paving the way for the fully digitized and computerized pathology practice.

 #### Architecture